EIPA Written Test and Knowledge Standards

 Brenda Schick, Ph.D., working with the EIPA Diagnostic Center at Boys Town National Research Hospital, has developed the EIPA Written Test and Knowledge Standards.
 This comprehensive multiple-choice test evaluates the interpreter’s understanding of information that is critical to performing with students in an education setting.
 The test consists of 177 questions and takes approximately one and a half to three hours to complete.
 This computer-based test is administered through the Internet.
 A passing score on the EIPA Written Test is not needed in order to take the EIPA Performance Assessment.

-Registration is currently closed.
-Registration for the February - March 2017 test session will open January 15, 2017.
+Registration is currently open for tests occurring February 1 - March 31st, 2017.

 REMINDER: Cost of the EIPA Written Test taken after January 1, 2017 will be $250.00 + any proctor fees.